 Known as the largest and most populous continent on Earth is the continent of Asia.
-Located primarily in the Eastern and Northern Hemisphere, it is bordered by Pacific Ocean, Indian Ocean and Arctic Ocean.
+Located primarily in the Eastern and Northern Hemisphere, it is bordered by the Pacific Ocean, Indian Ocean, and the Arctic Ocean.
 Asia covers Earth’s total surface area by 71.n square miles and has the largest coastline at 39,022 miles as well.
 This is home to 4.5 billion people from about 50 countries.

-There is no clear geographical separation between Europe and Asia therefore they are commonly called Eurasia.
+There is no clear geographical separation between Europe and Asia, therefore, they are commonly called Eurasia.
 Only a historical and cultural construct stands as the border between the two.
-Given the land size, and the huge amount of people, diversity varies across regions with regard to ethic groups, culture, economics and government systems.
+Given the land size, and the huge amount of people, diversity varies across regions with regard to ethnic groups, culture, economics and government systems.

-Asia’s history are collectively distinct from the different regions such as East Asia, South Asia and Middle East linked by the interior mass of Eurasian steppe.
+Asia’s history is collectively distinct from the different regions such as East Asia, South Asia and the Middle East linked by the interior mass of Eurasian steppe.
 The world’s earliest civilization was at the coastal periphery with each of the three regions around fertile river valleys.
 Mounted nomads had also long inhabited the steppe region.
-The northern part of Asia, Siberia however was inaccessible to nomads due to dense forests.
+The northern part of Asia, Siberia, however, was inaccessible to nomads due to dense forests.
 The Caucasus, Himalaya, Karakum Desert and Gobi Desert took advantage of mountains and deserts to make the Centre and periphery hardly accessible to steppe horsemen.

 This continent is so huge, it has subcontinents.
 It has the Himalayas which are the highest mountains in the world.